cacassid/bios611-project1/README.md

 Using This Project
 -----------------
 You will need Docker.
-You need to be able to run docker as your user
+You need to be able to run docker as your current user.
+You'll need to first build the container:
     > docker build . -t project1-env
+The Docker container is based on rocker/verse.
+To run rstudio server:
     > docker run -v `pwd`:/home/rstudio - p 8787:8787 -e PASSWORD = <yourpassword> -t project1-env
+Then connect to the machine on port 8787.

 Makefile
 -----------------